 But when nothing makes you happy, your experience of life might be negative-thought loops that seem uncontrollable.
 Maybe you can’t stop thinking of what others think of you.
 Or you feel like your mind is a living hell—a grey fuzz and mental fog that just won’t clear.
 Maybe even reading this feature is difficult because your mind is too exhausted to concentrate for long periods.

 Happiness is actually our default state.
 We tell ourselves, ‘I’m not happy so I will go out there and find out how to be happy.
 Maybe if I achieve more, or if I get a lover, get more approval, get attention, or material stuff then I’ll be happy.’
 In the end, you end up thinking, nothing makes me happy.
+What you need to do is become content and from there, happiness grows.

 With that said, here’s what you want to consider when all you think is “nothing make me happy.”
+[Read: How to be a happier person: 20 joy-filled steps to change your life]

-#1 Giving up the fight.
 You’d think trying to get over depression by fighting it would be the way to beat it.
 I don’t think this is true.
 People love their story even if it’s painful and hurts them.
 This is because it’s familiar and self-validating to tell yourself a unique story of why your life sucks and how it’s a big problem.

 It’s harder to just let go of the urge to focus on the feelings of self-pity.
 I know I spent years thinking about how bad I felt, which got me nowhere.